 As far as work goes, until recently I worked in market research, where I specialised in social media research for Ipsos MORI, also dabbling a little in online communities and mobile research.
 I'm in the process of a big career change at the moment - I'll be working to keep Lambeth safe and secure.
 We're discouraged from talking about work too much online - which has always seemed a little odd to me, I'd never say anything I wouldn't be afraid to say in public - but there you go, so I probably won't write too often about work any more.

-Or you might be here because you were reading a theatre review.
-My personal preference is for immersive, one-on-one and experimental theatre, particularly very visual, or physical theatre.
-Frantic Assembly, Ontroerend Goed, Biuro Podrozy, that sort of thing.
+I'm a big fan of theatre - especially immersive, one-on-one and experimental theatre, particularly very visual, or physical theatre: Frantic Assembly, Ontroerend Goed, Biuro Podrozy, that sort of thing.

-Maybe you're here because you stumbled across something I wrote about my local area: I live in Willesden Green but also have close ties to Camden.
+Maybe you're here because you stumbled across something I wrote about my local area: until 2015 I lived in Willesden Green but have just moved to Tooting.

 Some other things that interest me: